opencitations/heritrace/user_testing/user_testing_privacy_consent_form.md

 Personal data could be communicated to third parties who, in their capacity as Data Processors pursuant to art.
 28 of Regulation (EU) 2016/679, assist the data controller in managing its information systems and services.

 The processing will have as object audio recordings of your voice during the user testing session.
 The processing of these recordings will take place in compliance with the provisions of the law, guaranteeing anonymity through transcription and subsequent deletion of the original audio files.
-We would like to point out that, for the processing of audio recordings, you are required to express a specific consent, considering that voice recordings are considered personal data under GDPR.

 The data collected and stored for the realization of the study in question, will be kept for a maximum period of 6 months before anonymization, after which the original recordings will be permanently deleted.